Shalimar Express

-Shalimar Express is a daily train between Delhi and Jammu Tawi.
+The 14645 / 14646 Shalimar Express is a daily train between Jaisalmer and Jammu Tawi.
 It is operated by the Northern Railways.
 Its number is 14645/14646.
 It comes in the Non Superfast (Mail/Express) trains category of the Indian Railways.

 History and etymology

 The Shalimar Express is one of the oldest trains to Jammu Tawi.
 It has been given the name 'Shalimar' with reference to the Shalimar Gardens of Srinagar, as Jammu Tawi was the nearest railway station to Srinagar at that time.

 Arrival and departure

 The train leaves at 15:50 every day from Delhi to Jammu Tawi.
 It reaches Jammu Tawi the next morning, early, at around 05:20.
 While heading towards the Capital, it leaves Jammu Tawi at 20:45 from #platform 3 and arrives at Delhi at about 10:50 at platform 1 at the next morning.